eduladder/openpinner-client/README.md

 # openpinner-client
-This is the client app written in angular for openpinner - http://openpinner.mycryptowebs.com:4000/
+This is the client app written in angular for openpinner - http://openpinner.mycryptowebs.com:4000/ <br>
+for more details visit:https://mycryptowebs.com/

 # Install angular

 https://cli.angular.io/